-In the U.S., a contract for the processing of data would be governed by the general law of contracts (see generally, Restatement (Second) of Contracts).
+In the United States, a contract for the processing of data is governed by the general law of contracts (see generally Restatement of the Law Second, Contracts (AM.
+L. INST.
+1981)).
 As is the case with all contracts, courts may supply contractual terms to address matters not addressed by the parties.
-See § 5, cmt. b ("Much contract law consists of rules which may be varied by agreement of the parties.
+See Restatement of the Law Second, Contracts § 5, Comment b (AM.
+L. INST.
+1981) ("Much contract law consists of rules which may be varied by agreement of the parties.
 Such rules are sometimes stated in terms of presumed intention, and they may be thought of as implied terms of an agreement.").
-Restatement § 204 further provides that "When the parties to a bargain sufficiently defined to be a contract have not agreed with respect to a term which is essential to a determination of their rights and duties, a term which is reasonable in the circumstances is supplied by the court."
+Restatement of the Law Second, Contracts § 204 further provides: "When the parties to a bargain sufficiently defined to be a contract have not agreed with respect to a term which is essential to a determination of their rights and duties, a term which is reasonable in the circumstances is supplied by the court."
+Id. § 204.
 Thus, paragraph (2) of this Principle can be seen as an enumeration of reasonable terms to be applied to the issues addressed in the absence of agreement of the parties.

 a.
 Scope and b.
 Default terms applicable to contracts for processing of data.
-The most important source for data processing contracts in Europe is Articles 28 ff.
-General Data Protection Regulation (GDPR, Regulation (EU) 2016/679) on the processing of personal data on behalf of a controller.
-Although these provisions are strongly influenced by the data protection context, they also include more general considerations of data governance in controller-processor relationships and of contractual means to achieve this governance.
-Therefore, they could be used as a kind of a role model for data processing contracts under Principle 12.
-Additional sources supporting the default terms put forward in Principle 12 can be found in the Standard Contractual Clauses (SCC) for the transfer of personal data to third countries (Commission Implementing Decision (EU) 2021/914).
-The rules also have similarities to the default rules for services contracts under the existing law.
-However, most of these rules are tailored to rivalrous assets and thus do not fully take into account the special characteristics of data, which is why the Principles partly deviate from these general rules.
+The most important source for data processing contracts in Europe is Articles 28 ff of the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) on the processing of personal data on behalf of a controller.
+Although those provisions are strongly influenced by the data protection context, they also include more general considerations of data governance in controller-processor relationships and of contractual means to achieve that governance.
+Therefore, they could be used as a model for data processing contracts under this Principle.
+Additional sources supporting the default terms in this Principle can be found in the Standard Contractual Clauses (SCC) for the transfer of personal data to third countries (Commission Implementing Decision (EU) 2021/914).
+The default terms in this Principle also have similarities to the default rules for service contracts under existing law.
+However, most of those existing rules are tailored to rivalrous assets and thus do not fully take into account the special characteristics of data, which is why these Principles partly deviate from those general rules.

-Article 28(3)(a) GDPR obligates the processor to process the personal data only upon documented instructions from the controller, which is similar to the default rules laid down in

-Principle 12(2)(a).
-Clause 8 Module Two 8.1(a) of the SCC also sets out that the importer (i.e. processor) agrees and warrants to process the personal data only on documented instructions from the data exporter.
-Under a 'traditional' service contract, the service provider is - similar to Principle 12(2)(a) - generally obligated to follow directions of the client regarding the performance of the service.
-However, these directions must be timely, and be part of the contract itself or specified in a document to which the contract refers; result from the realization of choices left to the client by the contract; or result from the realization of choices initially left open by the parties (see Article IV.C. - 2:107(1) DCFR).
-If the direction bears the risk that the result stated or envisaged by the client will not be achieved, or may damage other interests of the client, the service provider must warn the client (Article IV.C. - 2:107(2) and Article IV.C. - 2:108(1) DCFR).
+Article 28(3)(a) of the GDPR obligates the processor to process the personal data only upon documented instructions from the controller, which is similar to the default rules in paragraph (2)(a) of this Principle.
+Clause 8 Module Two 8.1(a) of the SCC also sets out that the importer (i.e., processor) agrees and warrants to process the personal data only on documented instructions from the data exporter.
+Under a "traditional" service contract, the service provider is-similar to paragraph (2)(a) of this Principle-generally obligated to follow directions of the client regarding the performance of the service.
+However, those directions must be timely, and be part of the contract itself, or specified in a document to which the contract refers; result from the realization of choices left to the client by the contract; or result from the realization of choices initially left open by the parties (see Article IV.C. -2:107(1) Draft Common Frame of Reference (DCFR)).
+If the direction bears the risk that the result stated or envisaged by the client will not be achieved, or may damage other interests of the client, the service provider must warn the client (Article IV.C. -2:107(2) and Article IV.C. -2:108(1) DCFR).